X9VoiD/VoiDPlugins/README.md

 ## Installation

-Select and Download plugins from [Github Actions](https://github.com/X9VoiD/VoiDPlugins/actions), then unpack to this directory below
+Select and Download plugins from [Releases](https://github.com/X9VoiD/VoiDPlugins/releases), then unpack to these directories below

 #### Windows
 `%localappdata%\OpenTabletDriver\Plugins`